BartekTabaka/LetterCaseToggle/README.md

 ## Notes

 - Windows-only (uses `<Windows.h>`, `SetWindowsHookEx`, `SendInput`, etc.)
+- Some editors and IDEs (e.g. Visual Studio, VS Code) copy the entire current line via `Ctrl+C` when nothing is selected.
+In those apps, pressing Caps Lock without an actual selection may insert a copy of the current line (with its case toggled) next to your cursor, instead of falling back to a normal Caps Lock press.
 - Still in development.

 > **Disclaimer:** This software is provided "as is", without warranty of any